lilissun/cleancode/README.md

 ### Lint

-After formatting code, various linters can be used to provide hints on improving code based on some general guidelines and common sense of writing good code.
+After formatting code, various linters can be used to provide hints on improving code based on some general guidelines of writing good code.
 In this project, [golint](https://github.com/golang/lint) is used on the formatted code above.

 ```
-$ cd color/format
+$ cd color/1.format
 $ golint rgb2hsl.go
 rgb2hsl.go:10:1: error should be the last type when returning multiple items
 rgb2hsl.go:10:1: exported function Convert should have comment or be unexported